 With this technique the students do the written work at home and then bring the piece to class.
 They hand it to their partners, who then assess the work and give comments.
-A good idea is to give the group some type of questionnaire to work through while they are reading the written work.
-This can be done by giving the students guidelines or structured checklists that can be focused on a specific set of criteria such as paragraphing, linking words, punctuation, etc. The learners then talk to each other through revisions and comments, asking the teacher for clarification or arbitration when necessary.
+A good idea is to give the group some type of questions to work through while they are reading the written work.
+This can be done by giving the students guidelines that can be focused on a specific set of criteria such as paragraphing, linking words, punctuation, etc. The learners then talk to one another through revisions and comments, asking the teacher for clarification or arbitration when necessary.

 Again this idea helps learner autonomy and it is positive that the teacher is not always the only audience for the written work.
-Peer reviews can also be very effective, as the learners themselves can oftentimes be a lot more honest with each other than the teacher might decide or dare to be.
+Peer reviews can also be very effective, as the learners themselves can oftentimes be a lot more honest with one another than the teacher might decide or dare to be.